Every minute a person’s brain is without oxygen due to a stroke, 2 million brain cells die. This can often lead to brain damage, disability, or death.

 The Centers for Disease Control and Prevention (CDC) identifies stroke as the third-leading cause of death in Illinois, with more than 6,000 deaths annually.

-HSHS St. Elizabeth’s Hospital encourages community members to know the most common signs of stroke:
+HSHS St. Anthony’s Memorial Hospital encourages community members to know the most common signs of stroke:

 - Sudden dizziness or loss of balance